cnorling/notepad/README.md

 # persistent data

-[the genesis of kafka](http://notes.stephenholiday.com/Kafka.pdf) is a good whitepaper showing how kafka came to be
+- [the genesis of kafka](http://notes.stephenholiday.com/Kafka.pdf) is a good whitepaper showing how kafka came to be
+- [a whitepaper on spanner's availability](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/45855.pdf) is a good article to read about how google manages their own georedundant database
+- [the cap theorem](https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed/) is a good research paper worth reading about distributed data design limitations

 # golang